Gunmy/chessbot/README.md

 ### Formatting turn and castling info

 The turn and castling information are all formatted into one array of size 5.
 The first item in the array represents whos turn it is.
 The other 4 items represent whether white can castle (right and left), and if black can castle (right and left).
 E.g. if its whites turn and both sides have all their castling opportunities then the array will be [1, 1, 1, 1, 1]

+## The network itself

+The piece-placement itslef is fed into a deep convolution network, while the metadata is fed into a Fully-Connected-Network (FCN).
+Then the outputs of the convolution network and the FCN are combined and fed into the same Fully-Connected-Deep Network.
+The network has 1 output; which is the prediction for the evaluation of the position.

+## Training the network

+TODO